-Environmental Health, Infectious Disease Prevention, Nutrition Promotion and Obesity and Diabetes Prevention
+Environmental Health, Infectious Disease Control, Nutrition Promotion and Obesity and Diabetes Prevention

 Food sovereignty empowers Native Americans to determine their own policies related to food and agriculture and empowers them to revitalize Indigenous knowledge and practices around foods.
 Today's powerful food sovereignty movement is aimed at decolonizing food systems while combatting multiple public health challenges, from food insecurity to heart disease and type 2 diabetes.
 By exercising food sovereignty, tribal nations are also rebuilding resilient agriculture.